JordyBaylac/user-management-service/README.md

 - [ ] pentest the api.
 - [ ] implement persistence storage with a real database.
 - [ ] implement a custom error handler.
+- [ ] improve error response model and add codes to business errros.
 - [ ] add swagger generation for the api.
 - [ ] add correlation id for distributed tracing.
 - [ ] add structured logging.